Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  What is happening is that we have ten possible digits per place value.
-We have 0,1,2,3,4,5,6,7,8,9.
+  Anything divided by the last digit creates a indivisible remainder that is the same across the number forever.

   <br /><br />

-  Thus anything divided by the last digit creates a indivisible remainder that is the same across the number forever.

-  <br /><br />

-  The next place value is 10*10=100, so 100-1=99.
+  The next place value is 100, so 100-1=99.
 Any two digits divided by 99 will repeat forever across the number as it is indivisible.

   <br /><br />